Ennio Morricone: Association with De Palma and Levinson

 On three occasions, Brian De Palma worked with Morricone: The Untouchables (1987), the 1989 war drama Casualties of War and the science fiction film Mission to Mars (2000).
-Morricone's score for The Untouchables resulted in his third nomination for Academy Award for Best Original Score.
+Morricone's score for The Untouchables resulted in his third nomination for the Academy Award for Best Original Score.

 In a 2001 interview with The Guardian, Morricone stated that he had good experiences with De Palma: "De Palma is delicious!
 He respects music, he respects composers.
 For The Untouchables, everything I proposed to him was fine, but then he wanted a piece that I didn't like at all, and of course, we didn't have an agreement on that.
 It was something I didn't want to write – a triumphal piece for the police.
 I think I wrote nine different pieces for this in total and I said, 'Please don't choose the sixth!' because it was the worst.
 And guess what he chose?
 The sixth one.
 But it really suits the movie."

 Another American director, Barry Levinson, commissioned the composer on two occasions.
 First, for the crime-drama Bugsy, starring Warren Beatty, which received ten Oscar nominations, winning two for Best Art Direction-Set Decoration (Dennis Gassner, Nancy Haigh) and Best Costume Design.

 "He doesn't have a piano in his studio, I always thought that with composers, you sit at the piano, and you try to find the melody.
 There's no such thing with Morricone.
 He hears a melody, and he writes it down.
 He hears the orchestration completely done", said Levinson in an interview.